choo121600/airflow/airflow-core/docs/security/audit_logs.rst

 - **Change Management**: Tracking modifications to critical system components

 .. note::
    Access to audit logs requires the ``Audit Logs.can_read`` permission.
-Users with this permission can view all audit entries regardless of their DAG-specific access rights.
+Users with this permission can view all audit entries regardless of their Dag-specific access rights.

 Understanding Event Logs